musichien/kairos/CONTRIBUTING.md

 - **Create technology** that truly serves elderly users
 - **Build a community** dedicated to healthy aging

+## 🚨 Final Reminder: The Greatest Risk to Kairos

+### Why Security & Ethics Matter Most

+**The single greatest long-term risk to Kairos is neither money nor code—it is security and ethical boundary failure.**

+Kairos integrates with human memory, cognition, and health data.
+This means:
+- If boundaries fail, **a doctor or system could gain disproportionate control over a patient's inner world**
+- If safeguards are weak, **patients could form unhealthy dependence or obsession** with those who have access
+- If privacy is breached, **the most intimate parts of human identity—memories, emotions, vulnerabilities—could be exposed or misused**

+### Our Call to Action

+🔹 **If you are contributing code**: **add at least one security or ethical safeguard in every PR** 🔹 **If you are proposing a feature**: **consider how it can fail and how to protect dignity** 🔹 **If you are deploying Kairos**: **make sure boundary enforcement is enabled by default**

+### When You Need Help

+**Don't let security concerns stop your creativity!** If you're unsure about implementing security or ethical safeguards:

+1. **Start with basic protections** - Even simple measures are better than none
+2. **Ask the community** - Use [GitHub Discussions #14](https://github.com/musichien/kairos/discussions/14) for guidance
+3. **Share your challenges** - We're all learning together
+4. **Iterate and improve** - Security is a journey, not a destination

+**Remember**: Kairos will succeed only if we treat **ethical design as part of technical design.** The greatest risk to this project is not technical debt—it is **losing sight of the human dignity it was created to protect.**

 ## 📄 Legal

 ### Licensing